Skip to main content

 Reactive Queries

 The useQuery hook allows you to access the results of a watched query.
-Queries will automatically update when a dependant table is updated unless you set the runQueryOnce flag.
+Queries will automatically update when a dependent table is updated unless you set the runQueryOnce flag.
 You are also able to use a compilable query (e.g. Kysely queries) as a query argument in place of a SQL statement string.

 // TodoListDisplay.jsx